c-m-jagielski/web_app/README.md

 # Known bugs
 * No castling
 * Does not always promote pawns
-* AI is incredibly buggy, 'Check' is backwards, etc.
+* AI is buggy, sometimes crashes/hangs on a turn
+* Checkmate doesn't work
+* AI doesn't move to get out of Check

 If you find more please let me know.